eProsima/vulcanexus/docs/rst/introduction/tools/shapes_demo.rst

 Publishing a Topic
 ^^^^^^^^^^^^^^^^^^

-The Publish button allow the users to define the Shape (topic) and Quality of Service (QoS) for their publication.
+The Publish button allow the users to define the Shape (topic) and Quality of Service for their publication.
 The following image shows an example of the Publication menu.

 .. figure:: /rst/figures/intro/tools/shapes_demo/publish.png